 White as snow

-Some animals adapt to winter by changing their coat colour.
+Some animals adapt for winter by changing the color of their fur or coat.

 The winter coat turns white, making the animal inconspicuous in snowy landscapes, while at the same time becoming extra dense to protect against the bitter cold.